gw-vis/kagra-vis/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] **Close**

-## Please describe a criteria of the review in detail.
+## Please describe the criteria of the review in detail.